-Interpersonal Distance Paradigm: The interpersonal distance as an indirect index of trust toward strangers was measured by an adapted version of an established stop-distance paradigm.[22]
+The interpersonal distance as an indirect index of trust towards strangers was measured by an adapted version of an established stop-distance paradigm (cf.^[16]).
 Participants moved toward an unfamiliar experimenter (the same experimenter who conducted the positive social interaction) from a start distance of 2 m and stopped at their ideal distance.
 In a second trial, participants were instructed to stop at a distance at which they felt slightly uncomfortable.
-The start and final chin-to-chin distance were measured with a digital laser measurer (error: $\pm$ 0.003 m).
+The start and final chinto-chin distance were measured with a digital laser measurer (error: ± 0.003 m).
 Both conditions were measured before and after the positive social interaction.